Trade grades: Who wins the Kyle Korver deal?

 Beyond that, the Cavaliers also managed to shave money off their luxury-tax bill.
 This deal saves them more than $1 million in salary the rest of the season and more than $3 million in tax payments.
 It also sheds the $1.6 million Dunleavy had guaranteed for 2017-18.
 Reaping that financial benefit plus getting Korver for a first-round pick is a coup for Cleveland's front office.

-In a separate deal, the Cavaliers traded their 2017 first-round pick to the Portland Trail Blazers to reacquire the 2018 protected first-round pick they sent to Portland in last year's Anderson Varejao trade, enabling them to send their 2019 first-rounder to Atlanta.
-Apparently the Blazers valued having the pick now more than the slim possibility it would be noticeably better in 2018, and it's hard to see any downside to this move from Cleveland's perspective.
+In a separate deal, the Cavaliers traded their 2017 first-round pick to the Portland Trail Blazers to reacquire the 2018 protected first-round pick they sent to Portland in last year's Anderson Varejao trade.
+This enabled the Cavs to send their 2019 first-rounder to Atlanta.
+Apparently, the Blazers valued having the pick now more than the slim possibility that it would be noticeably better in 2018, and it's hard to see any downside to this move from Cleveland's perspective.

 Atlanta Hawks: C